sgmurphy/wordpress-plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.23.56 =
+* Upgraded Brute-Force Login Protection to integrate the JS check on the login form with the session check.
+* Fixed definition update to only allow admin users to post the update, even if a valid nonce token is used.
+* Improved the Nonce tokens to incorperate user_id and context for better security.
+* Limited the Nonce token check to once single token per request for better security, instead of allowing multi-check capabilities with an array.
+* Redesigned Scan History to retain more of the detailed scan results.
+* Fixed usage of incorrect value for REMOTE_ADDR when the server is using a reverse proxy.
+* Added an option to manually recheck the donation status.
+* Checked code for compatibility with WordPress 6.4.3 and ClassicPress 1.7.2.

 = 4.21.96 =
 * Fixed another Undefined Index Warning in new installs when no definition updates have been downloaded.